 Symptoms and Complications

-There are five common symptoms of narcolepsy, but very few people have all of them.
+There are a number of common symptoms of narcolepsy, but very few people have all of them.

-The first and most important is sudden daytime sleepiness, so extreme that it becomes impossible to stay awake for more than a few moments no matter how hard the person tries, even if they're standing up.
-This is most likely to occur when the person is passive or bored - for example, in the classroom or at work.
-In a few cases, however, it occurs during physical exertion or stress.
+The first and most important is excessive daytime sleepiness, so extreme that it becomes impossible to stay awake for more than a few moments no matter how hard the person tries, even if they're standing up.
+This may occur at any time, but is most likely to occur when the person is passive or bored–for example, in the classroom or at work.
+In a few cases, however, it occurs during physical exertion or stress, or when driving, eating, or speaking.

 It's not difficult to rouse someone from such a state, and upon waking people may feel refreshed, but the tiredness may return very soon, forcing another bout of sleep.
 This may happen several times a day in the most severe cases.
 If someone with narcolepsy is left undisturbed, the sleep may last from a few minutes to a few hours.